Certainty-Based Marking (CBM)

 Using CBM in Moodle

 CBM has been implemented in core Moodle code since version 2.6 (2013), see Using certainty-based marking in Moodle.
-For staff reports, it is essential to install the appropriate CBM Grades PLUGIN.
+For full CBM staff reports, it is essential to install the appropriate CBM Grades PLUGIN.
 In addition, there are downloadable code modifications available here that substantially enhance CBM performance and feedback to students compared with core code up to the present.
-These code mods are also available to fully implement CBM as far back as v 1.9 (2007).
+These code mods are also available to fully implement CBM as far back as v1.9.
 Each download contains a few files to replace core Moodle files in an appropriate version.
 No adverse events have been reported from installing any of these downloads, and the changes can be easily reversed by overwriting altered files with the supplied original versions.
+Please do report any problems to me.

 Links (opening in a separate window or tab)